meowwtama/tp/docs/DeveloperGuide.md

 ### Glossary

+* **CLI**: Command-Line Interface, a tool you employ to communicate with your operating system via your keyboard.
+* **GUI**: Graphical User Interface, a graphical interface where users engage with visual elements like icons, buttons, and menus.
+* **JSON**: JavaScript Object Notation, a text format for storing and transporting data.
+* **Parameter**: Data that users input into commands.
+* **Alphanumeric**: A character that is either a letter or a number.
 * **Mainstream OS**: Windows, Linux, Unix, MacOS.
 * **Library Manager**: Community Library Managers (CLM) are the people using the MyBookshelf application.
 CLMs are responsible for adding, storing, and updating the entire library database via *MyBookshelf*.
 * **Library User**: The people that are saved into the Contact List of *MyBookshelf*.
 Sometimes referred as to "borrowers".